onfido/onfido-sdk-ui/README.md

 ### 1. Creating a check

 With your API token and applicant id (see [Getting started](#getting-started)), you will need to create a check by making a request to the [create check endpoint](https://documentation.onfido.com/#create-check).
 If you are just verifying a document, you only have to include a [document report](https://documentation.onfido.com/#document-report) as part of the check.
 On the other hand, if you are verifying a document and a face photo/video, you will also have to include a [facial similarity report](https://documentation.onfido.com/#facial-similarity-report).
 The facial similarity check can be performed in two different variants: `facial_similarity_photo` and `facial_similarity_video`.
-If the SDK is initialised with the `requestedVariant` option for the face step, make sure you use the data returned in the `onComplete` callback to request the right check.
+If the SDK is initialised with the `requestedVariant` option for the face step, make sure you use the data returned in the `onComplete` callback to request the right report.
-The value of `variant` indicates whether a photo or video was captured and it needs to be used to determine the check name you should include in your request.
+The value of `variant` indicates whether a photo or video was captured and it needs to be used to determine the report name you should include in your request.
 Example of data returned by the `onComplete` callback:
 `{face: {variant: 'standard' | 'video'}}`